mlubinsky/mlubinsky.github.com/p_python/README.md

 For generator objects, each time a new value is requested, the flow of control picks up on the line after the yield statement.

+ The __yield from__ statement is used specifically in generator functions, when they yield values directly from another generator object (or, equivalently, by calling another generator function)

 #### Recursion limit
 ```
 import sys